Albury: Climate

-Albury Airport AWS (1993–2020)
+Albury Airport AWS (1993–2022)

+The airport is a more sheltered site than the reservoir, generally attaining greater maximum temperatures but also lower minima.
+Rainfall is lower across the board.

 Governance

 Albury is the largest city in the Federal electorate of Farrer, whose current representative is Sussan Ley of the Liberal Party.
 The previous Federal MP was Tim Fischer, who was leader of the National Party and Deputy Prime Minister of Australia.
 In State politics, the Electoral district of Albury is currently represented by Justin Clancy, also of the Liberal Party.
 The member for Albury between 1932 and 1946, Alexander Mair, was the Premier of New South Wales from 1939 to 1941.

 Local government is the responsibility of the Albury City Council, whose area of responsibility has gradually been enlarged to cover new housing estates on the city's fringes.
 Amanda Duncan-Strelec became Albury's first female Mayor in 1995, serving for one year.
-The current Mayor of Albury is Kylie King.
+The current mayor of Albury is Kevin Mack.

 Albury has a longstanding connection to conservative politics.
 Following the first convention in Canberra to form the Liberal Party of Australia, delegates, including Sir Robert Menzies, met for a second conference in Albury at Mate's Department Store between 14 and 16 December 1944.
 The delegates agreed on the structure of the party organisation, adopted a provisional constitution and appointed a federal executive until one could be formally elected.